 Leave for Jury Duty

-Radiation Oncology Residents should follow the UCSF Resident and Clinical Fellow Leave for Jury Duty policy which states: ”A resident or clinical fellow called to Jury Duty will receive regular compensation for time served.
-The program director and/or department must be notified as soon as a jury summons is received.
-Only the court, pursuant to the procedure outlined in the Jury Summons Notice, can grant deferment or excused absence from jury
+Radiation Oncology residents should follow the UCSF Resident and Clinical Fellow Leave for Jury Duty policy, which states: “A resident or clinical fellow called to Jury Duty will receive regular compensation for time served.
+The Program Director and/or department must be notified as soon as a jury summons is received.
+Only the court, pursuant to the procedure outlined in the Jury Summons Notice, can grant deferment or excused absence from jury service.”